 Musa acuminata Colla

 Cavendish bananas were named after William Cavendish, 6th Duke of Devonshire.
 They are a subgroup of the species Musa acuminata.
-This subgroup includes several common cultivars like ‘Dwarf Cavendish’, ‘Extra Dwarf Cavendish’, ‘Grande Naine’ and ‘Giant Cavendish’, just to mention a few.
+This subgroup includes several common cultivars like ‘Dwarf Cavendish’, ‘Extra Dwarf Cavendish’, ‘Grande Naine’ (marketed as Chiquita) and ‘Giant Cavendish’, just to mention a few.

-‘Grand Nain’ banana (also spelled ‘Grande Naine’) is one of the most commonly, commercially cultivated cavendish cultivar. (see photo above).
+‘Grand Nain’ banana (also spelled ‘Grande Naine’) and mostly marketed as ‘Chiquita’ is one of the most commonly, commercially cultivated cavendish cultivar. (see photo above).